 In November 2023, the FASB issued ASU 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures."
 The ASU intends to improve reportable segment disclosure requirements, primarily through enhanced disclosures of significant segment expenses that are regularly provided to the Chief Operating Decision Maker and included within segment profit and loss.
 This guidance is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted, and applied retrospectively to all prior periods presented in the financial statements.
-The Company is currently evaluating the impact that this guidance will have on its reportable segment disclosures.
+The Company expects that the adoption of the standard will impact certain segment reporting disclosures in the Notes to the Consolidated Financial Statements, but will otherwise not have a material impact on the Company's results of operations.